li0near/Course_Projects/Data Mining/Frequent Itemsets/README.md

 1,2,3,4,5
 ```

-All frequent itemsets are saved into `putput.txt`, each line of which contains one itemset (a list of comma-separated item numbers) with no particular order.
+All frequent itemsets are saved into `output.txt`, each line of which contains one itemset (a list of comma-separated item numbers) with no particular order.
 For example,
 ```
 4
 1,3,4